Guidance Tamil Nadu: COVID Management & Recovery Initiatives

-Facilitating Vaccination of Industrial Workforce

-In collaboration with SIPCOT, DIC, Health Department and various trade bodies, Guidance facilitated uptake of vaccination among the industrial workforce across the state.
-Over one lakh employees above the age of 45 were 24 vaccinated in this initiative.
-Hon’ble Chief Minister of Tamil Nadu has inaugurated vaccination camp at Tiruppur Nethaji Readymade Textile Park on 21.05.2021.
-In continuation of this, Hon’ble Chief Minister has also opened a vaccination centre on 26.05.2021 at automobile giant Daimler India’s manufacturing unit at Oragadam.

-Functions

-It promotes Tamil Nadu as the most preferred investment destination and improves the ease of doing business parameters of the state.
-It assists both the domestic and international investors in the industrial approvals required by the business to operate in the state.
-It coordinates with investors and other government departments for the single window clearance.
-It also helps investors identify the land of their business choice, for SIPCOT and Private Industrial Parks.

 Partnerships

 Partnering with the World Economic Forum (WEF), it established India’s first advanced manufacturing hub (AMHUB) in Tamil Nadu.
 It is one of the 19 AMHUBs in the world.
 This platform focuses on engaging entire regional production ecosystems to identify and address regional opportunities and challenges brought by the Fourth Industrial Revolution by amplifying regional success stories, sharing best practices & incubating new partnerships.
 Tamil Nadu will be able to harness opportunities in the sectors of electronics, electric mobility, solar energy and textiles through this collaboration with AMHUB.

 It also entered into an agreement with Indian School of Business (ISB) to work on a broader objective of economic recovery and growth.
 It is a tripartite partnership where Academia, Government and Industry come together to work on economic development of the State.